As an Amazon Associate we earn from qualifying purchases.

 There are two things that thicken cranberry sauce: pectin and sugar.

-Pectin is what makes cranberry sauce and other jams / jellies thick.
+Pectin is what makes cranberry sauce and other jams/jellies thick.
 When cooked, pectin expands and forms long strands of fiber which can tangle and intermix like a big ball of yarn.
-The result for us is thickening.
+The result for me is thickening.
 You can think of this as very similar to the thickening process of making a roux or slurry.

 Sugar, on the other hand, thickens the sauce because it is solid at room temperature.
-When we heat sugar, it turns to liquid (caramelization).
-This allows us to mix it with items like the cranberries.
+When I heat sugar, it turns to liquid (caramelization).
+This allows me to mix it with items like cranberries.

-We have effectively snuck solids into our liquid, so that when the liquid cools and those sugars turn back to solids, we will have a thicker solution.
+I have effectively snuck solids into my liquid so that when the liquid cools and those sugars turn back to solids, I will have a thicker solution.

 What Makes a Good Cranberry Sauce?

-If your store is anything like ours, you will probably have only one choice of brands, and that is Ocean Spray.
+If your store is anything like mine, you will probably have only one choice of brands, and that is Ocean Spray.
 No worries though!
 Their cranberries are very good.

 If you have an option for organic, that’s even better.
 Though I have found that the organic ones may not be as ripe or sweet, so take that into consideration when developing your flavor.